 - Foods with a glycemic index 55 or less cause a slow spike in blood sugar levels.

-Having more knowledge of the glycemic index of food and how it raises blood sugar, many people ask, does eggs or oatmeal have a higher glycemic index?
+Having more knowledge of the glycemic index of food and how it raises blood sugar, many people ask, which one has a higher glycemic index?

 Eggs have a better glycemic index than oatmeal.
 Eggs fall into the low glycemic index with a GI of zero.
 Regular oats have a GI of 55.
 Steel-cut oats have a low GI under 55.
 Instant oatmeal has a higher glycemic index of 79.

-Steel-cut oats have a lower GI because they are the least processed.
+Steel-cut has a lower GI because they are the least processed.
 Rolled oats are a little higher because they’ve been partially cooked.
 Quick oats have been steamed and rolled into thinner pieces to cook quicker.
 This process increases their glycemic index.